Screenwriting: Spec script writing

-Spec scripts are feature film or television show scripts written on speculation of sale, without the commission of a film studio, production company or TV network.
-The content is usually invented solely by the screenwriter, though spec screenplays can also be based on established works or real people and events.
-The spec script is a Hollywood sales tool.
-The vast majority of scripts written each year are spec scripts, but only a small percentage make it to the screen.
-A spec script is usually a wholly original work, but can also be an adaptation.
+Spec scripts are feature film or television show scripts written without the commission of, but is on speculation of sale to a film studio, production company, or TV network.
+The content is usually invented solely by the screenwriter, however spec screenplays can also be based on established works or real people and events.
+The spec script is a Hollywood sales tool with the vast majority of scripts written each year being spec scripts, but only a small percentage make it to the screen.
+Though a spec script is usually a wholly original work, it can also be an adaptation.

 In television writing, a spec script is a sample teleplay written to demonstrate the writer's knowledge of a show and ability to imitate its style and conventions.
 It is submitted to the show's producers in hopes of being hired to write future episodes of the show.
 Budding screenwriters attempting to break into the business generally begin by writing one or more spec scripts.

 Although writing spec scripts is part of any writer's career, the Writers Guild of America forbids members to write "on speculation".
-The distinction is that a "spec script" is written as a sample by the writer on his or her own; what is forbidden is writing a script for a specific producer without a contract.
+The distinction is that a spec script is written as a sample independently by the writer; what is forbidden is writing a script for a specific producer without a contract.
 In addition to writing a script on speculation, it is generally not advised to write camera angles or other directional terminology, as these are likely to be ignored.
-A director may write up a shooting script himself or herself, a script that guides the team in what to do in order to carry out the director's vision of how the script should look.
-The director may ask the original writer to co-write it with him or her, or to rewrite a script that satisfies both the director and producer of the film/TV show.
+A director may write up a shooting script themselves, a script that guides the team in what to do in order to carry out the director's vision of how the script should look.
+The director may ask the original writer to co-write it with them or to rewrite a script that satisfies both the director and producer of the film/TV show.

 Spec writing is also unique in that the writer must pitch the idea to producers.
-In order to sell the script, it must have an excellent title, good writing, and a great logline.
-A logline is one sentence that lays out what the movie is about.
+In order to sell the script, it must have an excellent title, good writing, and a great logline, laying out what the movie is about.
 A well-written logline will convey the tone of the film, introduce the main character, and touch on the primary conflict.
 Usually the logline and title work in tandem to draw people in, and it is highly suggested to incorporate irony into them when possible.
-These things, along with nice, clean writing will hugely impact whether or not a producer picks up the spec script.
+These things, along with nice, clean writing will hugely impact whether or not a producer picks up a spec script.

 Commission

 A commissioned screenplay is written by a hired writer.
 The concept is usually developed long before the screenwriter is brought on, and often has multiple writers work on it before the script is given a green light.
-The plot development is usually based on highly successful novels, plays, TV shows and even video games, and the rights to which have been legally acquired.
+The plot development is usually based on highly successful novels, plays, TV shows, and even video games, and the rights to which have been legally acquired.